Associated British Foods plc – Annual report – 14 September 2019

 IFRS 16 introduces a new model for the identification of leases and accounting for lessors and lessees.
 It replaces IAS 17 Leases and other related requirements.
-The group will adopt IFRS 16 on 15 September 2019 and apply it for the first time in the 2020 financial year.
+The group adopted IFRS 16 on 15 September 2019 and will apply it for the first time in the 2020 financial year.

 IFRS 16 distinguishes leases from service contracts on the basis of control of an identified asset.
 For lessees, it removes the previous accounting distinction between (off-balance sheet) operating leases and (on-balance sheet) finance leases and introduces a single model recognising a lease liability and corresponding right-of-use asset for all leases except for short-term leases and leases of low-value assets.

 For lessors, IFRS 16 substantially retains existing accounting requirements and continues to require classification of leases either as operating or finance in nature.

 The group engaged external experts to support its implementation project and established a steering committee to oversee its governance, which reported to the Audit committee.
 During the current period, the group largely completed its implementation project.

 IFRS 16 permits a choice of transitional approaches: a fully retrospective approach with an adjustment made to the opening retained earnings of the comparative period; or a modified retrospective approach where the cumulative effect of initial application is recognised at the date of initial application without restating prior periods.

 The age, size and complexity of the group’s lease portfolio means that it would either be impossible or extremely costly and difficult to collate sufficient information to apply the fully retrospective approach.
 The group has therefore determined to adopt the modified retrospective approach.